-THE APPLICATION PERIOD FOR THE 2018-2019 NIH NICHE ASSESSMENT PROGRAM IS NOW OPEN!
+THE APPLICATION PERIOD FOR THE 2018-2019 NIH NICHE ASSESSMENT PROGRAM IS NOW CLOSED!

 The Niche Assessment Program is designed to help small businesses “jump start” their commercialization efforts.
 All active HHS (NIH, CDC, FDA) SBIR/STTR Phase I awardees and Phase I Fast-Track awardees (by grant or contract) are eligible to apply.
 Registration is on a first-come, first-serve basis!

 The Niche Assessment Program provides market insight and data that can be used to help small businesses strategically position their technology in the marketplace.
 The results of this program can help small businesses develop their commercialization plans for their Phase II application and be exposed to potential partners.
 Services are provided by Foresight Science & Technology of Providence, RI.